auyu0408/mini_shop/README.md

 ?>
 ```
 - if you want to use Mode 1, comment the top half, show the bottom half.
-- else, comment the bottom half, default is mode 2.
+- else, comment the bottom half, default is Mode 2.
+- variable \_SHOP_NAME is the website title, you can change it.
+- you can also change the cover in `image/`.
+My cover is combine by a big picture and a small picture.

-### Mode 1 Simple shopping website
+### Mode 1: Simple shopping website
 #### When you see the website first:
 ![](https://i.imgur.com/eNoG77m.png)
 - upward of the right side
   login pannel, login with default admin or sign up.
 - middle of the right side
-  shopping cart, you can add product wherever who you are, but only member can check out.
+  shopping cart, you can add product wherever who you are, but only member can check out the bill.
 - click the product you can see product introduction.
 #### After you login and click it:
 ![](https://i.imgur.com/pH79cUC.png)
 - upward of the right side
-  tool pannel, only admin can published new thing
+  tool pannel, only admin can published new thing.
 - middle is product information
-  only admin can edit and delete product
+  only admin can edit and delete product.
 - admin can arrange product information by yourself.
 - Go Back button will go to Home Page.
 #### Account and Order management:
 ![](https://i.imgur.com/soG8tTn.png)
 - account managerment
-  you can't delete admin account
+  you can't delete admin account.
-  only admin can edit or delete all people's account
+  only admin can edit or delete all people's account.
   normal member can only edit themselves.
+- **Don't use the same user_id**

 ![](https://i.imgur.com/aUidcW4.png)
 - order managerment
-  order would seperate into done or undo
+  order would seperate into done or undo.
   only admin can see all people's order and delete/mark then done.

 ![](https://i.imgur.com/16XORGD.png)